Lease Accounting Agent

 Process contract modifications under IFRS 16.44-46 / ASC 842-10-25-8 Is the modification accounted for as separate lease (additional ROU + scope) or remeasurement (changed term, payment, scope) of existing lease?
 Human Auditor

-Modification accounting under IFRS 16.44-46 + ASC 842-10-25-8: separate lease treatment if modification grants additional right of use AND consideration is at standalone price - new ROU asset plus liability with no impact on existing.
-Remeasurement treatment if modification changes scope, term, or consideration: (a) decrease in scope - decrease lease liability and ROU asset, recognise gain/loss on partial termination; (b) increase in scope or term or consideration - remeasure lease liability using revised discount rate (typically updated IBR), adjust ROU asset by same amount with no profit or loss except impairment.
-CPI index adjustment under IFRS 16.42 is remeasurement using original discount rate - NOT updated rate.
-Software vendors with extension amendments, real estate with rent reset clauses, equipment with scope changes all require this analysis
+Modification accounting under IFRS 16.44-46 and ASC 842-10-25-8 uses separate lease treatment when the modification grants an additional right of use and the consideration is at standalone price, creating a new ROU asset and liability with no impact on the existing lease.
+It uses remeasurement when the modification changes scope, term or consideration: a decrease in scope reduces the lease liability and ROU asset and recognises a gain or loss on partial termination, while an increase in scope, term or consideration remeasures the lease liability at a revised discount rate (typically an updated IBR) and adjusts the ROU asset by the same amount, with no profit or loss except impairment.
+A CPI index adjustment under IFRS 16.42 is a remeasurement using the original discount rate, not an updated rate.
+Software vendors with extension amendments, real estate with rent reset clauses and equipment with scope changes all require this analysis.

 Decision Record